Call Us Today: 863.646.7636

 Each red flag that the officer observes strengthens the issue of probable cause.

-For information about your legal rights at a DUI traffic stop CLICK HERE.
+Read about your legal rights during a DUI traffic stops.

 When it comes to probable cause, the more information you provide, or the longer the officer has access to you it gives the officer the upper hand.
 It is the law enforcement officer's judgment of you that will determine if an arrest is going to be made for a DUI.